0xCompute/rubidity/FACETCARDS.md

 # Facet Cards

+NEWS - NEWS - NEWS

+Update: Nearly 4000 names claimed so far!

+You can see the full list here: https://ethscriptions.com/0x038b9E0Eef0f926682d3A9b1918611EFeC9CC741

+We're using Ethscriptions to track the reservations to save gas!

+Note: these ethscriptions are just receipts and aren't transferrable.
+Card trading will happen on Facet.

+ o o o

-NEWS  - Registrations are live at https://facet.cards!
+Registrations are live at https://facet.cards!

 So far the response has been tremendous with more than 1000 name reservations in the first 5 minutes.